Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 If you form an LLC in your home state, this is called a “Domestic LLC”.
 Meaning, the LLC is domestic to that jurisdiction.

 If you want this Domestic LLC to do business in another state (a different jurisdiction), you must register that LLC in the new state.
-Once registered, that LLC is known as a “Foreign LLC”.
+Once that LLC is registered in the new state, it is known in the new state as a “Foreign LLC“.

-It’s technically just one LLC.
-The LLC originally has authority to do business in its home state, since that’s where it was formed.
+The LLC originally has authority to do business in its home state, since that’s where the Domestic LLC was formed.
 And then it must file as a Foreign LLC in every state it wishes to do business.

 So in our example, Steven has only formed a Domestic LLC in Wyoming.